Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • Soya Kabul.

-Partridge, veal and chicken were offered as a replacement for hazel grouse.
+Partridge, veal and chicken were offered as replacements for hazel grouse.
 It was emphasized that the correct Olivier is possible only with hazel grouse - nothing else.
-The bird was used exclusively shot, obtained on the hunt.
-Now even black grouse is grown on poultry farms, and then - only from the forest, be kind enough to bring, pluck, singe, gut, fry!
+The bird was used exclusively as a shot bird obtained during a hunt.
+Nowadays they even raise black grouse on poultry farms, but then - only from the forest, be so kind as to bring them, pluck, singe, gut, fry!
 Everything else was an imitation and replacement of the original.

-At the beginning of such a tragic and eventful twentieth century, Russian breeders and manufacturers threw money not like a child.
-At the same time, perhaps the most famous, legendary recipe appeared to the world.
+At the beginning of such a tragic and eventful twentieth century, Russian factory owners and factory owners threw money around in ways that were not childish.
+It was then that perhaps the most famous, legendary recipe appeared to the world.
 It already included elements of bourgeois luxury.
-I don’t know why, but it is he who is still considered canonical, which, in my opinion, is not true.
-In addition to the usual classic set above, the following components have been added, as indicated below.
+I don’t know why, but it is he who is still considered canonical, which, in my opinion, is incorrect.
+To normal classic set above, the following components have been added, listed below.

 Ingredients of the most bourgeois version